AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 ---

-## VIII.
-BEHAVIORAL CONSISTENCY AND WEIGHT EVALUATION
+## X. BEHAVIORAL CONSISTENCY AND WEIGHT EVALUATION

 - PDs contain weighted Drives, Fears, Goals, and Moral Obligations but the Engine may use small stochastic processes to vary apparent weights on a per decision basis
 - The Engine reviews narrative behavior for alignment
 - Suggested changes must be approved by the User or the SAP (if applicable)

-### VIII.a – Scene Closure Review Clause
+### XI – Scene Closure Review Clause
 - Upon scene archival, the Engine evaluates:
   - Core Memory updates
   - Relationship entries